Jesus claims to be glorified

 Yet Jesus said:

-All mine are yours, and yours are mine, and I am glorified in them. -- John 17:10 (ESV)
+All mine are Yours, and Yours are mine, and I am glorified in them. -- John 17:10 (ESV)

-Out of context, it seems like these verses contradict each other.
-In the context of Isaiah 42:8, the issue was the God do not want to share his glory with foreign idols ("carved images"), however as the Father of Jesus, the Son of God, He has no problem with anyone glorifies His Son, because that automatically also glorifies Him.
+In the context of Isaiah 42:8, the issue was the God do not want to share His glory with foreign idols ("carved images"), however as the Father of Jesus, the Son of God, He has no problem with anyone glorifies His Son, because that automatically also glorifies Him.

 No parent should be competing with their children, but should instead support their children.
 For example, a human father is also glorified (honoured) when someone glorifies (honour) his son which means that the father raised his son well.

+Therefore, both Isaiah and Jesus are correct.
 In the context of John 17, Jesus prayed a few verses earlier:

 In other words, if someone gives glory to Jesus, it also glorifies God the Father of Jesus.